 - The Catholic Encyclopedia and International Work (1907) See below.

 You can trace the meaning for almost every symbol to the ancient texts known as Bestiaries.
 Their availability varies.
 These contain the root associations for animals, plants, and rocks.
 Similarly, these texts include fictional creatures or anthropomorphic beings.
-Here too you can find the links to many superstitions of Western theology.
+You can find the links to many superstitions of Western theology.
 Sometimes they show how the meaning changed over time.
 After all, no one knows the exact origin of the oral traditions.

 In the Middle Ages, the Bestiaries became popular as curiosities.
 In this way, private collectors could save many of these works from mass book burning events.
 Christians were burning other similar books as evil or demonic.